ncou/color-thief-raw/README.md

 # Color Thief for NodeJs

-This fork allows white color and uses 4 channels raw data for input
+This fork allows white color and uses 3 or 4 channels raw data for input

 ## How to use